NVIDIA/apex/README.md

 # Introduction

-This is a repo is designed to hold PyTorch modules and utilities that are under active development and experimental.
+This repo is designed to hold PyTorch modules and utilities that are under active development and experimental.
 This repo is not designed as a long term solution or a production solution.
 Things placed in here are intended to be eventually moved to upstream PyTorch.

 # Requirements